-2. The final determination of a Title IX sexual harassment complaint:

-Anyone accused of sex discrimination or sexual harassment under Title IX will be presumed innocent at the beginning of the investigation; the District will review the evidence provided by all parties and will make a final determination of responsibility after the investigation using a preponderance of the evidence standard of proof.
-The decision-maker will not be the Title IX Coordinator, the investigator, or any other individual who may have a conflict of interest.
+- 2. The final determination of a Title IX sexual harassment complaint: Anyone accused of sex discrimination or sexual harassment under Title IX will be presumed innocent at the beginning of the investigation; the District will review the evidence provided by all parties and will make a final determination of responsibility after the investigation using a preponderance of the evidence standard of proof.
+The decision maker may not have a conflict of interest or bias for or against complainants or respondents generally or an individual complainant or respondent.
+In the event credibility is in question, the decision maker may request the investigator conduct follow up inquiries with the parties and witnesses to adequately assess a party's or witness's credibility to the extent credibility is both in dispute and relevant.
 The final determination will be provided to the parties at the same time with appeal rights provided.
-It will explain if any policies were violated, the steps and methods taken to investigate, the findings of the investigation, conclusions about the findings, the ultimate determination and the reasons for it, any disciplinary sanctions that will be imposed on the respondent, any remedies available (See Attachment K for policy definition of remedies) to the complainant to restore or preserve equal access. investigation and final determination will be generally no longer than 60 days, unless good cause arises to extend the timeline such as the unavailability of a party/advisor/witness, law enforcement activity or the need for language assistance or accommodation of disabilities.
-If so, a written explanation will be provided.

-3. Dismissals of Title IX sexual harassment complaints:
+It will explain if any policies were violated, the steps and methods taken to investigate, the findings of the investigation, conclusions about the findings, the ultimate determination and the reasons for it, any disciplinary sanctions that will be imposed on the respondent, any remedies available (See Attachment F for policy definition of remedies) to the complainant to restore or preserve equal access.
+Overall, the investigation and final determination will be generally no longer than 60 days, unless good cause arises to extend the timeline such as the unavailability of a party/advisor/witness, law enforcement activity, or the need for language assistance or accommodation of disabilities.
+If so, a written explanation will be provided. - Dismissals of Title IX sexual harassment complaints: The District may dismiss a complaint of sex discrimination if: